-Assessment Name Overview/Purpose Population How Data Are Used and Shared Estimated Student Time Required Testing Window FastBridge - aReading This is a computer-administered adaptive measure of reading comprehension.
-Within the District this is used as a screener (including part of dyslexia screening).
-Students grades 1 - 10 Teachers use data as one data point to plan instruction for reading and as a screener for subsequent testing.
-30 minutes Fall (grades 2-10), Winter (grades 1-5), Spring (grades 1-8) FastBridge Suite of Assessments This is a suite of assessments administered on a computer and is used as a component of the District dyslexia screening practices.
-Students grades K - 10 Teachers use data as a screener.
-Along with other data, information from this suite of assessments helps teachers and specialists plan instruction around foundational reading skills.
+Assessment Name Overview/Purpose Population How Data Are Used and Shared Estimated Student Time Required Testing Window FastBridge Suite of Assessments This is a suite of assessments administered on a computer and is used as a progress monitoring tool for students who are not yet meeting benchmark Students grades K - 10 Teachers use data to plan instruction for groups of students and individual students.
 30 minutes Within first thirty days of school (grades 1-10), Winter (grades K-5), Spring (K-8) Teachers College Benchmark Assessment (TCBA) The TCBA features authentic text in both fiction and nonfiction.
 Teachers are able to complete a running record to evaluate reading behaviors including reading continual text and oral fluency.
 Additionally, the child is asked to retell, sometimes in writing, the passage and then asked comprehension questions that assess the child's literal and inferential understanding of the text.
 This assessment is administered individually.
 Students in grades K - 5 Teachers use the TCBA information to plan instruction for individual students and to make instructional decisions.
 30 minutes Fall (grades 1-5 based on screener), Winter (only Kdg) and Spring (grades K-5 based on screener)

 Assessment Name Overview/Purpose Population How Data Are Used and Shared Estimated Student Time Required Testing Window Fountas and Pinnell Benchmark Assessment System (BAS) Using the BAS to determine students' independent and instructional reading levels, teachers are able to: Observe and quantify student reading behaviors Engage students in comprehension conversations that go beyond retelling Make informed decisions that connect assessment to responsive teaching.
 Students in grades K-8 who score at or below the 30th percentile on the screener Teachers use the BAS information to plan instruction for individual students and to make instructional decisions.
-30 minutes as needed Developmental Reading Assessment (DRA) The DRA is an individually administered informal reading assessment that helps teachers determine the instructional level of a student in reading.
-Students in grades 6 - 8 who score at or below the 30th percentile on the screener Teachers use the DRA information to plan instruction for particular students.
-30 minutes Fall, Spring
+30 minutes as needed Basic Reading Inventory (BRI) The BRI is an individually administered informal reading assessment that helps teachers determine the instructional level of a student in reading.
+Students in grades 9 - 12 who score at or below the 30th percentile on the screener Teachers use the BRI information to plan instruction for particular students.
+30 minutes Fall, Spring Developmental Spelling Assessment A spelling assessment that provides data on spelling and a variety of spelling features (e.g. short vowels, blends, consonants).
+Students in grades K - 5 Teachers use data to plan instruction for groups of students and individual students.
+Teachers also use data for programming decisions.
+20 - 30 minutes Fall, Winter, Spring